rnlagos/spanish_chatterbot/README.md

 Yoy can automate all of this with a cron job.

 I do it, just for fun and learn.
-You can see it in action: <https:bot.tasarte.app>.
+You can see it in action: https:bot.tasarte.app.